-To set the scene, we present three primary design strategies we employed to create a new design of group calendar.
-We illustrate these strategies in Figure 1 by showing, at a very high level, how they are realized in SPALENDAR.
+To set the scene, we present three primary design strategies we employed to create a new type of group calendar.
+We illustrate these in Figure 1 by showing, at a very high level, how SPALENDAR realizes them.

 (1) Geographic space organizes visuals, in particular where people are.
-This strategy makes people's location the primary display attribute of the visualization.
+This strategy makes peoples' location the primary display attribute of the visualization.
 The visual would represent a geographic space routinely used by the group, such as a building's floor plan, a small cluster of buildings (such as a campus), a split view of several sites (such as a head office and several satellite offices), and so on.
-Atop this, we visually show people's locations (derived from their scheduled events) at particular moments in time.
+Atop this, we visually show peoples' locations (derived from their scheduled events) at particular moments in time.
 The particular time being displayed can be shifted, for example as a running animation automatically cycling through a time range, or under the explicit direction of the viewer by adjusting a timeline slider.

-Our rationale is that this strategy unlocks location data from being hidden in a text field, where it instead presents location in a highly expressive way.
+Our rationale is that this strategy unlocks location data from the 'tyranny' of it being hidden in a text field, where it instead presents location in a highly expressive way.
 In turn, animating time (and thus people's location) shows an integrated view of how people come and go, how they gather, and how the viewer's own movements fit into this.
 Figure 1 illustrates this in SPALENDAR.
 The viewer sees a birds-eye view of a campus.
 He also sees three people in his group, displayed as labeled animated dots, where they are moving towards a particular location.
 That location is the site of an upcoming group meeting, displayed as a labeled bubble.

 (2) View reflects group activity.
 This strategy integrates people's movements and locations relative to one another into a single view.
-Our rationale is that this strategy visually reveals and highlights the 'group' nature of calendar events.
-This includes awareness of others who are nearby, co-attendance, activities of colleagues, etc. As seen in Figure 1, which illustrates coattendance, much of this can come for free simply by seeing people come together towards a meeting location.
+Our rationale is that this strategy visually reveals the 'group' nature of calendar events.
+This includes awareness of others who are nearby, co-attendance, activities of colleagues, etc.

+As seen in Figure 1, which illustrates co-attendance, much of this can come for free simply by seeing people come together towards a meeting location.
 Other moments in time - such as seeing the cluster of people remaining in a single location - reveal the co-located nature of some groups even when they are not meeting.
-Further standard visualization techniques can let people focus on particular groups, e.g., filtering and highlighting small project groups under the same department so that members can stay aware of each others' whereabouts.
-A person can also view his or her own location in time and relate them with others', such as seeing who else will be attending the same seminar, or when a colleague will be nearby and thus potentially available for a casual meeting.
+Further standard visualization techniques can let people focus on particular groups, e.g., filtering small project groups under the same department so that members can stay aware of each other's whereabouts.
+A person can also view his or her own location in time and relate them with others', such as seeing who else will be attending the same seminar, or when a colleague will be nearby and thus potentially available for a serendipitous meeting.

 (3) Access is ubiquitous.
 This strategy has the calendar act as a ubiquitous information gateway.
 Admittedly, we expect that the calendar can be accessed on conventional computers (desktops, mobiles).
-However, we advocate that it should also be accessible ubiquitously, e.g., on situated displays within the various communal spaces frequented by the group - the office hallway, the coffee room, etc. - so that group members can see and explore it as they pass-by.
-Figure 1 illustrates this strategy: the map on a large display located in a hallway; one person has stopped to explore particular detail on it, while a second passer-by - a colleague of the first person - has paused to see what is happening, as it may be of interest to him too.
+However, we advocate that it should also be accessible ubiquitously, e.g., on situated displays within the various communal spaces frequented by the group - the office hallway, the coffee room, etc. - so that group members see and explore it as they pass-by.
+The rationale is to mimic real-life practices, where people can infer other's activities by seeing how others come and go.
+Figure 1 illustrates this strategy, where we see the map on a large display located in a hallway.
+One person has stopped to explore particular details on it, while a second passerby - a colleague of the first person - has paused to see what is happening, as it may be of interest to them too.